Willie169/Android-Non-Root/README.md

 **NoScript** (or **NoScript Security Suite**) is a free and open-source extension for Firefox- and Chromium-based web browsers, written and maintained by Giorgio Maone, a software developer and member of the Mozilla Security Group.\
 By default, NoScript blocks active (executable) web content, which can be wholly or partially unblocked by allowlisting a site or domain from the extension's toolbar menu or by clicking a placeholder icon.\
 It is recommended to enable NoScript for all Tor sites unless you fully trust it.
-## OpenSSL
+## OpenSSL: Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Protocols and Cryptography Library Implementation
-### Introduction about OpenSSL
+### Introduction of OpenSSL
-**OpenSSL** is a widely used open-source software library that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols.
-It provides a robust set of cryptographic functions and tools for secure communication over networks.
+**OpenSSL** is an open-source library that provides a comprehensive suite of cryptographic tools for securing communications over computer networks.
+It implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols and includes a general-purpose cryptographic library that supports a variety of encryption algorithms, hashing functions, digital signatures, key generation, certificate management, and secure random number generation.
 ### Installation of OpenSSL in Termux
 ```
 pkg install openssl openssl-tool